josephmancuso/Mira/readme.md

 ### Linking the Router

-Each app can have its own router added to the main `application/Routes/routes.php` file.
+Each app can have its own router added to the main Routes file.

 Open up your main `config/config.php` file and add a `templates` array to the file like so: